 In this shortlist, Wendy’s is the most dramatic redesign.
 Their original logo looked more like a complicated storefront sign than something that could be branded onto their products or promotional materials.
 As a result of the redesign, the logo is easier to place and a lot easier to look at.

 These brands are great examples of how minimalism doesn’t necessarily mean just having a black line as your logo.
 They’re also great examples of how minimalism has evolved into a core component of good design, rather than just another trend some companies can exploit.
 To have a logo just a good as their new ones, minimalism is absolutely necessary.

-These designs might look easy, but minimalism is difficult in practice.
-It takes a lot of practice and experience to be able to design using a few elements in a clever way.
-Though it may be difficult, minimalism in logo design is an extremely important element in your search for a strong brand.
+These designs might look easy, but it takes a lot of practice and experience to be able to design using a few elements in a clever way.

 Design Done Better